Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Results

 \section{Results}

-\rs{Two pairs of simulations were performed,}{We focus the attention on two selected pairs of simulations, one pair where the background resistivity is set to $\eta=10^{-3}$ and another where $\eta=10^{-4}$.
-As in~\citep{quinnEffectAnisotropicViscosity2020}, only background resistivity is used.
-Each pair consists of one simulation using isotropic viscosity~\eqref{eq:isotropic_viscous_tensor} and another one using the \rs{switching}{anisotropic} model~\eqref{eq:switching_model}.
-The value of viscosity is set to $\nu = 10^{-4}$ in all cases.} The overall development of both \rs{}{the flute and the kink} instabilities is broadly similar for the two values of resistivity and is described initially.
-Similar simulations were performed with a longer flux tube of length $20$ instead of the tubes shown here with length $4$, and the results were found to be qualitatively similar.
-Focus is then placed on the \rs{development of}{detailed description of instabilities in} the $\eta=10^{-4}$ cases, \rs{comparing the results}{with the aim of comparing the effects} of the two viscosity models. \rs{These cases illustrate the development of the instabilities while showcasing the effect of the viscosity models.}{} Then \rs{differences apparent in}{further features of} the $\eta=10^{-3}$ cases are summarised. \rs{without a full exploration of the (qualitatively similar) results.}{}
+In an attempt to extrapolate to coronal resistivity values, we focus the attention on two selected pairs of simulations, one pair where the background resistivity is set to $\eta=10^{-3}$ and another where $\eta=10^{-4}$.
+As in the work of ~\revcite{\citet{quinnEffectAnisotropicViscosity2020}}, only background resistivity is used.
+Each pair consists of one simulation using isotropic viscosity~\eqref{eq:isotropic_viscous_tensor} and another one using the anisotropic model~\eqref{eq:switching_model}.
+The value of viscosity is set to $\nu = 10^{-4}$ in all cases.

+The overall development of both the flute and the kink instabilities is broadly similar for the two values of resistivity and is described initially.
+Similar simulations were performed with a longer flux tube of length $20$ instead of the tubes with length $4$ shown here, and the results were found to be qualitatively similar.
+Focus is then placed on the detailed description of instabilities in the $\eta=10^{-4}$ cases, with the aim of comparing the effects of the two viscosity models.
+Then further features of the $\eta=10^{-3}$ cases are summarised.